COISPA/RDBqc/RDBqc/README.md

 ### Plot of total landing

-The function estimates the total landings time series by both year and quarters for a selected combination of member state, GSA and species.
+The function `MEDBS_plot_landing_ts` estimates the total landings time series by both year and quarters for a selected combination of member state, GSA and species.
 The function returns a plot of the total landing time series by year or by quarters.
 The plot by year also reports the landing by gear.

 ``` r
 suppressMessages(MEDBS_plot_landing_ts(land=Landing_tab_example,MS="ITA",GSA=9,SP="DPS",by="quarter"))